 To allow you to magnify your sublime personality by simply rooting down the text among others, I will give you a proper definition of Scandinavian interiors.
-But before it, I have something else to share.
+But before that, I have something else to share.
 You must know the origins as it will help you to choose relatable items for bedecking your space.

 If you look at the term Scandinavia, it refers to the geographical region around Scandia, the mountain running along Norway and Sweden.
-Most people know this area as the name Nordic region, which includes nations like Denmark, Finland, Iceland, Norway and Sweden.
+Most people know this area as the Nordic region, which includes nations like Denmark, Finland, Iceland, Norway, and Sweden.
 Now, any object designed in this area is called Scandinavian.

 Scandinavian design, developed in the Nordic region, is a recurring theme to building living in the surrounding landscape with a modern yet simple architecture, blending them into a highly infused drama.